AndyLPK247/djangocon-2019-web-ui-testing/README.md

 Other browser types could be used.
 Real-world projects often read browser choice from a config file here.

-The implicit wait will make sure WebDriver calls wait for elements to appear before sending calls to them.
+The implicit wait ensures that WebDriver calls wait for elements to appear before sending calls to them.
 10 seconds should be reasonable for our test project's needs.
 For larger projects, however, setting explicit waits is a better practice because different calls need different wait times.